Dear Little One,

-This article originally appeared at DrKellyFlanagan.com.
+This article originally appeared at DrKellyFlanagan.com, published with permission.

 Dr. Kelly Flanagan has spent over ten years as a clinical psychologist discovering the secrets to overcoming shame, building satisfying relationships and finding purpose.
-In Loveable: Embracing What is Truest About You, So You Can Truly Embrace Your Life (Zonderan), Dr. Flanagan reveals why the two problems most consistently presented to him by his clients—relationship woes and a lack purpose—cannot be answered directly by working on relationships or searching for a purpose.
+In Loveable: Embracing What is Truest About You, So You Can Truly Embrace Your Life (Zonderan), Dr. Flanagan reveals why the two problems most consistently presented to him by his clients—relationship woes and a lack purpose—can not be answered directly by working on relationships or searching for a purpose.
 Get your copy of Loveable today – available wherever books are sold.